Visual Effects and Motion Graphics BSc

 » More about Employability

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-Levels grade BB to include one creative subject and one technical subject.
+BTEC Level 3 Subsidiary Diploma D in any subject with A-Levels grade BB to include one creative subject.

-- International Baccalaureate Diploma 30, preferably to include Higher Level 5 in one creative subject and Highr Level 5 in one technical subject.
+International Baccalaureate Diploma 30 points, to include Higher Level grade 5 in one creative subject.

-- Access to Higher Education Diploma Complete and pass Access to Art and Design, Computing or Media course with 45 credits at Level 3 and with Merit or higher in all units.
+Access to Higher Education Diploma Complete and pass a related Access course with 45 credits at Level 3 and with Merit or higher in all units.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.

-All applicants are required to attend an interview including a portfolio review as part of the selection process before a formal offer is made.
+All applicants are required to provide a portfolio as part of the selection process before a formal offer is made.